Frequently Asked Questions About Walt Disney World

 - Are there discounts at the Ft.
 Wilderness Campsites?

-- The Disney resort discount code you list isn’t working for me.
+- The Disney resort discount you list isn’t working for me.

 When will new Disney resort discounts become available?
 (Or, will there be discounts at the time I plan to visit?)

-I wish I knew!
+We wish we knew!
 The resort and vacation package discounts are somewhat unpredictable.
 Only Disney knows when (or if) the next ones will come out.
-I have no crystal ball — I can’t predict what Disney may decide to do.
+We have no crystal ball — we can’t predict what Disney may decide to do.

 In addition, here are some general observations about future discount availability: